Kastobi/ci_ms2_aggregator/README.md

 - as IDE

 #### [Pycharm](https://www.jetbrains.com/pycharm/)
-- as IDE after gitpod was down way to frequently
+- as IDE, after gitpod was unavailable to frequently

 #### [code institute gitpod template](https://github.com/Code-Institute-Org/gitpod-full-template)
 - as a starter for the gitpod environment